excellalabs/docker-workshop-2/README.2.md

 ### Exercise: Create a deployment from a simgle image using kubectl

-The `kubectl run` command can create a deployment, which creates a pod (along with a ReplicaSet) with your container(s).
+The `kubectl run` command creates a deployment, apart of which creates a pod (along with a ReplicaSet) with your container(s).

 In general, users shouldn’t need to create pods directly.
 They should almost always use controllers even for singletons, such as Deployments.